 - what Genesis 1 meant to Israelites

 - who wrote Genesis 1 as we have it, when, and why

 - what relation it has to other Near Eastern creation accounts such as the Babylonian Enuma Elish

-- why that relation is crucial to interpretation
+- why that relation is crucial to understanding Genesis 1

 - the relevance an ancient creation account has today

 Below is a summary and sample.
 Any of this may undergo major or minor changes as the work progresses, but here’s how it stands at the moment.

 - Looking at different creation accounts and related questions

 - Setting Genesis 1 against its ancient Near Eastern background